brilliantlabsAR/docs/frame/building-apps.md

 ## Bluetooth

-Once you're ready to start making your own host side apps, whether that be for mobile, or desktop, it's useful to understand how Frame's Bluetooth networking works under the hood.
+Once you're ready to start making your own host side apps, it's useful to understand how Frame's Bluetooth works under the hood.

 ### Pairing & connecting